dovecot/documentation/docs/core/settings/types.md

 Unsigned integer is a number between `0`..`4294967295`, although specific settings may have additional restrictions.

+The value can also be `unlimited`, which translates to `4294967295`.

 ## Boolean

 Boolean settings interpret any value as true, or false.